London Marathon Training Plan: Beginners to Advanced!

 For some, this can be common knowledge.
 But, you must remember to ditch those sweets and reach for that apple.
 You need to feed your body with healthy foods while ignoring the call for the chocolate fudge brownie ice cream.

-There’s many ways in which people make mistakes when tailoring a nutrition plan.
-These include the wrong percentages of food types, inconsistent amounts of energy, the wrong energy and portion sizes.
+There are many ways in which people make mistakes when tailoring a nutrition plan.
+These include the wrong percentages of food types, inconsistent amounts of energy, and the wrong energy and portion sizes.

 What to eat when training?